Updated on July 9th, 2025 by Felix Martinez

-The Dividend Kings are a group of 45 companies with 50+ consecutive years of dividend increases.
-Broadly speaking, they are among the highest-quality dividend growth investments in the entire stock market.
+The Dividend Kings are a group of 55 companies that have achieved 50 or more consecutive years of dividend increases.
+They are among the highest-quality dividend growth investments in the entire stock market.

 Food distributor Sysco Corporation (SYY) has a long history of steady dividends and regular dividend increases.
-It has paid a dividend every quarter since it went public in 1970.
-Its most recent increase was a 4.3% raise in April 2022.
+It has paid a dividend every quarter since its initial public offering in 1970.

 It also has long-term growth potential and the ability to increase its dividend each year.